supermomonga/neocloft-jruby/README.md

 # neocloft-jruby

-A Clojure library designed to ... well, that part is up to you.
+A neocloft library to develop neocloft app with JRuby.

 ## Usage